citp/privacy-policy-historical/t/tm/tmp/tmp.com.md

 ## Tracking Technologies / Cookies

-Technologies such as: cookies, beacons, tags and scripts are used by TMP Worldwide and our [marketing partners], affiliates, or analytics or service providers.
-These technologies are used in analyzing trends, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
+Technologies such as: cookies, beacons, tags and scripts are used by TMP Worldwide and our marketing partners, affiliates, or analytics or service providers.
+These technologies are used in analyzing trends, administering the site, tracking users' movements around the site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

-We use cookies for site tracking, remember feature preferences and other site.
+We use cookies for site tracking, remembering feature preferences and related purposes.
 Users can control the use of cookies at the individual browser level.
 If you reject cookies, you may still use our site, but your ability to use some features or areas of our site may be limited.

 As is true of most web sites, we gather certain information automatically and store it in log files.
 This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.

-We use this information, which does not identify individual users, to analyze trends, to administer the site, to track users’ movements around the site and to gather demographic information about our user base as a whole.
+We use this information, which does not identify individual users, to analyze trends, to administer the site, to track users'; movements around the site and to gather demographic information about our user base as a whole.

 We do not link this automatically-collected data to personal information.